li-boxuan/Parallel-GAT/cpp/README.md

 We can see that the program scales well when the number of threads is smaller than or equal to 6.
 This is because the max number of attention heads is 6.
 Adding more threads does not help here.
 The fact that 8x threads perform slightly better than 4x threads is due to the activation function parallelism.
 In activation function, we parallelize the computations by nodes, partly because there is no presence of "head" in activation step.

-## Node-oriented Parallelism
+## Node-wise Parallelism

-Head-oriented parallelism does not scale when the number of threads exceeds number of heads.
+Head-wise parallelism does not scale when the number of threads exceeds number of heads.
 When we use a powerful machine or even a super computer where we have 64x or even 128x threads, we have to use a different parallelism strategy.
-In this section, we discuss the node-oriented parallelism strategy we adopt.
+In this section, we discuss the node-wise parallelism strategy we adopt.

 ### Change loop order

-Converting the program from head-oriented parallelism to node-oriented parallelism is straight-forward.
+Converting the program from head-wise parallelism to node-wise parallelism is straight-forward.
 In many places, we have nested for-loops in the following format:

 ```cpp
 for (int i = 0; i < num_heads; i++) {